-Unravelling the neurodevelopmental bases of high level cognitive functions using neuroimaging techniques, such as fMRI, MEG, and EEG has driven my research interests over the past ten years.
-My research challenges are twofold : 1. developping age-appropriate neuroimaging tasks that are suitable for children and that assess complex cognitive abilities such as memory, socio-emotional regulation and executive funtions frequently found atypical in neurodevelopmental disorders.
-2. identifying the neurophysiological markers that underlie behavioural performance in the typically and atypically developing brain.
+Unravelling the neurophysiological bases of high-level cognitive functions in children has driven my scientific interests over the past fifteen years.
+My research challenges are twofold : 1. developing age-appropriate electrophysiological or neuroimaging tasks that are suitable for children and that assess complex cognitive abilities frequently found atypical in neurodevelopmental disorders.
+2. identifying the neurophysiological bases and mechanisms associated with these cognitive functions in typically and atypically developing children.

 - Synaptic homeostasis, sleep-dependent memory consolidation and interictal epileptic activity